 Override the configured quota

 The Endpoints > Services page displays the quota configured for each method in your API.
 If needed, you can override the configured limit for a specific consumer project.
 To set an override, you need to enter the project number of the consumer project on the Endpoints > Services page.
-If you aren't a member of the consumer project that you want to override, you need to contact someone who is a member to obtain the project number.
+If you don't have access to the consumer project that you want to override, you need to contact someone who has access to obtain the project number.